nuejs/nue/packages/www/docs/migration.md

 ## Project setup
 When moving to Nue, start with a fresh project structure.
 The monolithic Next.js architecture where everything lives in components doesn't translate directly to Nue's separated concerns.
 The focus is on cleaning up the entire architecture rather than porting it file-by-file.

 The first step is cleaning up unnecessary NPM modules, project scaffolding, and configuration.
 This is quite significant in Next.js.
 An empty Next.js project created with `npx create-next-app@latest` (v15.5) contains 336 packages, 18,666 files, and 427MB.
-That's literally 8x Windows 95 installations.
+A size of eight Windows 95 installations.

 Add a component library like ShadCN and you're at 470MB (9x Windows 95).
 A typical Next.js project has at least the following configuration files to start with: